nuodb/nuodb-helm-charts/docs/HowToCertificatesRotation.md

 > **NOTE**: For information on how to configure different TLS key models, see [Security Model of NuoDB in Kubernetes](./HowtoTLS.md).

 The [Shared Admin Key + Intermediate CA](./docs/HowtoTLS.md#intermediate-ca) model is used by default in NuoDB Kubernetes deployments.
-This means that the same key pair certificate is used by all NuoDB Admin processes (APs), a Certificate Authority (CA) is used to sign them and the CA certificate is trusted by all processes in the domain.
+This means that the same key pair certificate is used by all APs, a Certificate Authority (CA) is used to sign them and the CA certificate is trusted by all processes in the domain.

-If a CA certificate needs to be renewed both the keystore and the truststore have to be updated for all APs, and by extension, all database processes.
+If a CA certificate needs to be renewed, then both the keystore and the truststore must be updated for all APs, and by extension, all database processes.
 As stated, processes with the new certificates should be introduced in a rolling fashion to avoid downtime, which means that processes with the old key pair certificate can verify processes with the new key pair certificate.
 Since the new key pair certificates must be verified using a new trusted certificate, existing processes (admin and database) must have the new trusted certificate propagated to their truststores before the new key pair certificates can be introduced.

-To simplify updating and propagating new trusted certificates `nuocmd add trusted-certificate` command can be used.
+To simplify updating and propagating new trusted certificates, run `nuocmd add trusted-certificate`.
-This adds a trusted certificate to NuoDB Admin server and causes the trusted certificate to be added and propagated to all APs and all database processes.
+This command adds a trusted certificate to the NuoDB Admin server and causes the trusted certificate to be added and propagated to all APs and all database processes.

-An overview of how key rotation is performed is as follows:
+An overview of how CA certificate rotation is performed is as follows:

-1. _(Optional)_ A new CA certificate is generated.
+1. A new CA certificate is generated.
 2. A new shared admin new key pair certificate is generated.
 3. _(Optional)_ A new client key pair certificate and PEM file are generated.
 4. _(Only if step 3 is performed)_ The new client certificate is added to the truststore of every AP.
-5. _(Only if step 1 is performed)_ The new CA certificate is added to the truststore of every AP and every database process.
+5. The new CA certificate is added to the truststore of every AP and every database process.
-6. _(Only if step 1 is performed)_ The new CA certificate is added to the truststore of every SQL client.
+6. The new CA certificate is added to the truststore of every SQL client.
-7. _(Only if step 1 is performed)_ The new CA certificate is added to the truststore of every NuoDB Command client.
+7. The new CA certificate is added to the truststore of every NuoDB Command client.
 8. For each AP, the keystore is replaced.
 Make sure that the new key pair certificate is in effect.
 9. For each database process, the process is restarted, so that its certificate chain is based on the new certificate.
 10. _(Only if step 3 is performed)_ For each NuoDB Command client, the client PEM file is replaced.
 Make sure that the new key pair certificate is in effect.
-11. _(Only if step 1 is performed)_ The old CA certificate is removed from the truststore of every AP and every database process.
+11. _(Optional)_ The old CA certificate is removed from the truststore of every AP and every database process.
-12. _(Only if step 1 is performed)_ The old CA certificate is removed from the truststore of every SQL client and NuoDB Command client.
+12. _(Optional)_ The old CA certificate is removed from the truststore of every SQL client and NuoDB Command client.
-13. _(Only if step 3 is performed)_ The old client certificate is removed from the truststore of every AP.
+13. _(Optional)_ The old client certificate is removed from the truststore of every AP.

-Usually, only the server key pair certificate is renewed, which means that the keystore file has to be updated for all APs and database processes.
+Usually, only the server key pair certificate is renewed, which means that only the keystore file has to be updated for all APs and database processes.
 This reduces the steps needed during key rotation as the new key pair certificate can be verified using the old truststore certificate.

+An overview of how server key pair certificate rotation is performed is as follows:

+1. A new shared admin new key pair certificate is generated.
+2. _(Optional)_ A new client key pair certificate and PEM file are generated.
+3. For each AP, the keystore is replaced.
+Make sure that the new key pair certificate is in effect.
+4. For each database process, the process is restarted, so that its certificate chain is based on the new certificate.
+5. _(Only if step 3 is performed)_ For each NuoDB Command client, the client PEM file is replaced.
+Make sure that the new key pair certificate is in effect.
+6. _(Only if step 3 is performed)_ The old client certificate is removed from the truststore of every AP.

 Complete step by step examples can be found in [NuoDB TLS Key Rotation](#nuodb-tls-key-rotation) section.

 ### Update Key Pair Certificates

-Depending on the used TLS keys management solution, steps 7, 8, 9 and 10 in the overview above may be different.
+Depending on the used TLS keys management solution, updating the key pair certificates may be different.
-The sections bellow describe in detail how the key pair certificates are updated in Kubernetes deployments.
+The sections bellow describe in detail how this is performed in Kubernetes deployments installed with NuoDB Helm Charts.

 #### Using Kubernetes Secrets

 By default, NuoDB uses Kubernetes secrets to store TLS keys and expose them to NuoDB processes.
 The TLS keys are mounted in AP containers as a `subPath` volume mount which doesn't allow automatic secret updates.
-This means that the secrets should be updated using Kubernetes controller rolling upgrade strategy triggered by `helm upgrade` command.
+This means that the secrets should be updated using the Kubernetes controller rolling upgrade strategy triggered by the `helm upgrade` command.

 To replace the keystore for all APs, use the steps below.